sf-wdi-gaia/sinatra-relationships-lab/readme.md

 ```

 **Once you've finished creating the models:**
 1. Create five covers
 2. Create two songs
-  3. Assign three covers to the song with id = 1 and two covers to the song with id = 2
+3. Assign three covers to the song with id = 4 and two covers to the song with id = 5
 4. For one song, iterate through each of its covers and print the item details to the console.
-  4. Map each item in your database to its name.
+5. Map each item in your database to its name.

-## Stretch Challenge
+6. Render the covers relative to their original songs in an erb file.

-Select only the covers of a song that are after a specific release_date.
+7. Select only the covers of a song that are after a specific release_date.

 **Hint:** Take a look at the ActiveRecord Docs for <a href="http://guides.rubyonrails.org/active_record_querying.html#conditions" target="_blank">`.where` conditions</a>.
 You'll need to write a SQL query in the `.where` method.